 Orders to Mainland USA: you can expect to receive your delivery within 3 to 7 business days

-Orders to Alaska & Hawaii: you can expect to receive your delivery within 15 business days
+Orders to Alaska: you can expect to receive your delivery within 15 business days

 These delivery times are indicative only.
-Delivery times can vary depending on distance from the warehouse, adverse weather conditions, courier availability and a well known pandemic...
+Delivery times can vary depending on distance from the warehouse, adverse weather conditions, and courier availability..

 All orders will be sent Ground Shipping, unless you opt for our 2-Day Delivery option.